Insurance for freelancers

 - Professional indemnity insurance - covers the advice-side of the work that you do

-- Public liability insurance - provides protection if a member of a public is injured or their property damaged by you, while you're working
+- Public liability insurance - provides protection if a member of the public is injured or their property damaged by you, while you're working

 The best covers for freelancers